rejetto/hfs/dev-plugins.md

   If you need something for your plugin that's not covered by `api`, you can test it with this method, but you should then discuss it on the forum because an addition to `api` is your best option for making a future-proof plugin.

-Each plug-in can have a `public` folder, and its files will be accessible at `/~/plugins/PLUGIN_NAME/FILENAME`.

 ## Front-end specific

 The following information applies to the default front-end, and may not apply to a custom one.